Abolition of the lifetime tenure system for leading cadres: History

 I have said many times in the past that my final role may be to take the lead in establishing a retirement system.
 I have slowly practiced how to live a retired life.
 After working for decades, it takes time to completely get out of it.
 The next Party Congress will not have an advisory committee, but a retirement system.
 Will the time of my retirement be determined at the Fifth Plenary Session of the Central Committee?
 The simpler the way of retirement, the better.
 I have said many times that it is abnormal for the fate of a country to rest on the prestige of one or two people.
 And there is no benefit in using retirement to sing praises.
 The way of retirement should be simplified, and the funeral after death should also be simplified.

 In November 1989, at the fifth plenary session of the 13th Central Committee, Deng Xiaoping resigned as the Chairman of the CCP Central Military Commission.
 The following year, he resigned as Chairman of the PRC Central Military Commission and officially retired, abolishing the lifelong tenure of leaders.

 Seven up, eight down

-In 2002, outgoing CCP General Secretary Jiang Zemin introduced the "seven up, eight down" (七上八下) rule, referring to the fact that if a Politburo Standing Committee member is 68 or older at the time of a Party Congress, he must retire, but if he is 67 or younger, he may still enter the committee.
+In 2002, outgoing CCP General Secretary Jiang Zemin introduced the "seven up, eight down" rule, referring to the fact that if a Politburo Standing Committee member is 68 or older at the time of a Party Congress, he must retire, but if he is 67 or younger, he may still enter the committee.